andresgottlieb/soundcast/README.md

 ## Known issues
 - Unexpected behavior when trying to cast to a Chromecast while it's booting (or just booted).
 This is an issue in the `chromecast-osx-audio` module dependency.
 - Sometimes the default `menubar` cat icon is shown for a few seconds instead of the Chromecast icon when launching Soundcast.

+## Windows users

+Soundcast only works on Mac OS X, but there exists a similar app for Windows: [Chromecast Audio Stream](https://github.com/acidhax/chromecast-audio-stream)

 ## The MIT License (MIT)
 Copyright (c) 2015 Andrés Gottlieb